syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/155_opensearch/001_opensearch()-destination-options.md

 {% include doc/admin-guide/options/delimiter.md %}

-For details on how this option influences batch mode, see [[Batch mode and load balancing]].
+For details on how this option influences batch mode, see Batch mode and load balancing with OpenSearch.

 {% include doc/admin-guide/options/disk-buffer.md %}